HamourMed/QiWire/README.md

 ## Status

 QiWire is experimental and under active development.

-The current implementation is intentionally small and focuses on validating the core input and translation pipeline before adding features such as automatic keyboard discovery, hotplug support, active Wayland layout detection, and additional platform backends.
+The current implementation focuses on validating the core input pipeline before adding features such as:

+* active Wayland keyboard-layout detection
+* keyboard hotplug and disconnect handling
+* cleaner goroutine cancellation and shutdown
+* more robust physical-device identification
+* Unicode-safe editing behavior
+* additional platform backends for Windows and macOS

 ## Disclaimer